jcraane/personal-blog-hugo/content/post/2025-16-01-firebase-jwt-ktor-part-2.md

 ## Setting Up the User Model and Database

-In our example, we’ve used PostgreSQL as the database backend and the **Exposed SQL library** to interact with the database.
+In our example, we’ve used PostgreSQL as the database and the **[Jetbrains Exposed SQL library](https://github.com/JetBrains/Exposed)** to interact with the database.
 Below is a sample schema for managing users.

-### Creating the User Table

-A firebase_id columns is added where the Firebase uid is stored.
-Another option is creating a separate table containing the external id’s of the user.
-In that case you trade in **simplicity** for **flexibility**.

 ```sql
 CREATE TABLE users